MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column span="2":::
-   Can convert any folder under that path into a branch, and also take the following actions on a branch: edit its properties, re-parent it, and convert it to a folder.
+   Can convert any folder under that path into a branch, and also take the following actions on a branch: edit its properties, reparent it, and convert it to a folder.
    Users who have this permission can branch this branch only if they also have the Merge permission for the target path.
-   Users can't create branches from a branch for which they do not have the Manage Branch permission.
+   Users can't create branches from a branch for which they don't have the Manage Branch permission.
    :::column-end:::
 :::row-end:::
 :::row:::